Design and Analysis of Algorithms I (COMP/MATH 3804)

 - Video

-lecture 1, part 2 from previous term.
+lecture 1, part 2 from a previous term.

 - Max-heaps versus min-heaps.